Welcome to Bywater Arts District.

 Be sure to check out the New Orleans Museum of Art located in the city’s biggest park, City Park.

-City Park is over a 1,000 acres big and is home not only to the Museum but there’s a fantastic (free) walk thru sculpture garden behind the museum, Cafe du Monde has a 24 hour location at the park and there’s a New Orleans favorite, children’s theme park, StoryLand as well as paddle boat and kayak rentals.
+City Park is over a 1,000 acres big and is home not only to the Museum but there’s a fantastic (free) walk thru sculpture garden behind the museum.
+Cafe du Monde has a location at the park and paddle boat and kayak rentals at Big Lake.
+Enjoy a stroll the the Botanical Gardens and a visit to StoryLand, a children’s theme park.
+Or for an immersive experience with the kids, be sure to visit the Louisiana Children’s Museum.

 One the most important art and historical museums in the city, Le Musee de F.P.C., and George and Leah McKenna Museum of African American Art is a must-stop.